martbetz/martbetz.github.io/macos-trouble-shooting.md

 - `diskutil secureErase freespace` [n] `/Volumes/`[drive_name]

-  replace [drivename] with the name of the drive

   replace [n] with one of the following numerical values:

     - 0 – Single-pass zero-fill erase